juju/docs/src/en/developer-debug-dhx.md

-Title: DHX debug plugin
+Title: DHX debugging plugin

-# DHX: A Customized Hook Debugging Environment Plugin
+# DHX debugging plugin

 [DHX](https://github.com/juju/plugins/blob/master/juju-dhx) is a plugin --
 scripts that extend the functionality of Juju -- which allows you to fully and